milanaryal/milanaryal.github.io/_posts/2014/2014-09-09-syntax-highlighting-with-prism-js.md

 </pre>
 {% endhighlight %}

-With PrismJS by help of these few easy steps you get a nice highlighted code snippet in your webpage, isn't it awesome? :sunglasses:
+With PrismJS by help of these few easy steps you get a nice highlighted code snippet in your webpage, isn't it awesome?